 Unconditional Love – BT2

-Unconditional-love sometimes has to be tough, so it calls for ‘just judgment’
+Unconditional-love sometimes has to be tough, so it calls for ‘just, fair judgment’

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.